Treaty of El Pardo (1778): Aftermath

-Spanish hopes the border settlement would assist economic growth were hampered by the 1779-1783 war with Britain, which restricted trade with mainland Spain and led to high tariffs and taxes to pay for it.
+Spanish hopes the border settlement would assist economic growth were hampered by the 1779–1783 war with Britain, which restricted trade with mainland Spain and led to high tariffs and taxes to pay for it.

 Links between the Spanish central government and their overseas possessions were weakened during the Napoleonic Wars, while Portugal regained the Misiones Orientales in 1801, but despite this, the colonists successfully repulsed British invasions of the River Plate in 1806 and 1807.
-The Spanish American wars of independence between 1809 to 1829 resulted in the independence of Spanish colonies in the Americas, the Viceroyalty of Río de la Plata being dissolved during the 1810-1818 Argentine War of Independence.
+The Spanish American wars of independence between 1809 and 1829 resulted in the independence of Spanish colonies in the Americas, the Viceroyalty of Río de la Plata being dissolved during the 1810–1818 Argentine War of Independence.

 The African territories awarded to Spain under the Treaty of El Pardo became the colony of Spanish Guinea.
 Annobón and Bioko had been relatively neglected by the Portuguese, who had focused instead on São Tomé; with the gradual abolition of the transatlantic slave trade in the first half of the 19th century, these lost much of their value to Spain.
 In 1968, Spanish Guinea became the independent state of Equatorial Guinea.